heyoeyo/muggled_sam/simple_examples/README.md

 This script runs the SAM model as an 'auto-mask generator', similar to the capability provided by the [original repo implementation](https://github.com/facebookresearch/sam2/blob/2b90b9f5ceec907a1c18123530e92e794ad901a4/sam2/automatic_mask_generator.py#L36).
 It works by running the SAM model with a (dense) grid of single point prompts to generate masks from all parts of the image, while filtering bad/overlapping results.
 This version provides a visualization (if enabled in the settings) of the results as they're being generated.

-## Image Detection

-_(Supports SAMv3)_

-This script contains the most basic usage of the SAMv3 detection functionality.
-It allows multiple objects to be detected using a single text prompt or by specifying a part of the image (using points or bounding boxes) as a reference for what to detect.

 ## Image Segmentation

 _(Supports SAMv1, SAMv2, SAMv3)_